interpreters/perlpp/README.md

 	<? print 'That\'s cool' . ', really.'; ?>

-Catched strings are properly escaped, and can be sequenced like in this example.
+Captured strings are properly escaped, and can be sequenced like in this example.
 Moreover they can be nested!

 	<?